efurness/TEXT-EDITER/README.md

 # DESCRIPTION

-This is a complex application using an IndexedDB API with ability to run live or offline in an internet browser.
+This is a single-page application using an `IndexedDB API` with ability to run live or offline in an internet browser.
+It offers the ability to be installed as a Progressive Web Application.
+Users can create notes or code snippets when they're are traveling or in the field because of data persistence.
+A `manifest.json` file is made using the `WebpackPwaManifest` plug-in.
+Additionally, a `service worker` is created using `workbox` that caches static assets.
+The application is deployed to Heroku.

 # TABLE OF CONTENTS